nikcleju/ESDM_Course/Lectures/08_ESDM_DescrComm.md

 - AUTOSAR provides a way to describe software components, such that they can be integrated in a larger system

-- The most important elements of a SwC:
+- The most important elements of an Application SwC:
   - **Ports** = interfaces to the outside world
     - input / output ports (variables with specified data types)
     - client / server ports (function calls which one component provides, and some other component may call)